 KORONA software comes with everything you need to run a successful store.
 Whether you have a liquor store, specialty retail, gift shop, QSR, or museum, KORONA has you covered.

-Unique software features have been designed for all of our verticals, so if you see your store type on our website, we have each of the features needed to make it a great fit for your store.
+Unique software features have been designed for all of our verticals, so if you see your store type on our website, we have each of the point of sale tools needed to make it a great fit for your store.
 Check out our unlimited free trial to learn more and see how it will improve your business.
 There is zero commitment and one of our product specialists will walk you through a demo of each feature so you can learn the product well prior to making a purchase.
 Check us out!